top of page

 • You want to stay open, kind, and curious—not jaded or skeptical.

-The Science Behind This Pattern:
+The Science Behind This Pattern

 The White Swan symbolizes purity and transparency

-And maybe most importantly… You stop making yourself wrong for wanting to see the best in people.
+Perhaps most importantly, you stop making yourself wrong for wanting to see the best in people.
 There’s nothing broken about you.
-It’s just that your gift—your integrity—isn’t something everyone else carries.
+Your gift—your integrity—isn’t something everyone carries, but that doesn’t mean you should give it up.

 Integrity is your superpower.
 It just needs boundaries to match.

-Gentle Reflection Questions:
+Gentle Reflection Questions

 • Where have I ignored my instincts because I wanted to believe the best in someone?